-The specific responsibilities of the teacher of students with visual impairments with your child may vary, depending on your child’s age and needs, the goals his educational team sets for him, the type of educational program your child participates in, and the policies of your particular school district.
-The role of the teacher of students with visual impairment may include some or all the following.
+The specific responsibilities of the TVI with your child may vary, depending on your child’s age and needs, the goals the educational team sets for your child, the type of educational program your child participates in, and the policies of your particular school district.

 • Teaching the specific skills that your child needs to learn because of his visual impairment.
 Generally, these are adapted ways of doing everyday activities and methods of participating in the school curriculum, such as reading and writing in braille, using a low vision device, or independent living skills.
 These skills are often known as the expanded core curriculum.